shantanufuke/Facial-Emotion-Recognition/README.md

 Predict class labels using the trained model and evaluate predictions using accuracy_score from sklearn.metrics.

 ## Conclusion
 We successfully developed a CNN model to classify human emotions from facial images with high accuracy, leveraging a large dataset and implementing a custom architecture.
+The system includes real-time emotion recognition using OpenCV for face detection and a pre-trained model for emotion prediction.
 The intuitive GUI built with Gradio enhances user interaction and understanding of the classification process, providing a seamless experience for emotion identification.

+The run_emotion_recognition function facilitates real-time emotion recognition by capturing video, detecting faces, and predicting emotions, with results displayed directly on the video feed.
+This interactive approach allows for practical applications and immediate feedback, making the model not only a powerful tool for emotion classification but also an accessible and engaging experience for users.